 potential for ion suppression and ion enhancement, which affects signal intensity, continues to draw attention to sample preparation

 technologists.
-In this instalment, I cover some newer sorbent materials that have the potential to help in solving specific
+In this installment, I cover some newer sorbent materials that have the potential to help in solving specific

 laboratory problems.
-In next month's instalment, I will look at entirely new sample preparation technologies that may break
+In next month's installment, I will look at entirely new sample preparation technologies that may break

 away and become the next technique to help in eliminating the laboratory sample preparation bottleneck.